-3.2.2 Specialist medical practitioner
+3.2.5 Specialist medical practitioner

-The first consultation for the injury with a specialist medical practitioner, on referral by the worker's nominated treating doctor.
+The first consultation for the injury with a specialist medical practitioner, including treatment provided within that consultation, on referral by the worker's nominated treating doctor.
+Following the initial consultation, if a course of treatment is recommended, then this treatment will require prior approval and should be managed through an injury management plan.

-3.2.3 Pharmacy
+3.2.6 Pharmacy

-3.2.3.1 Pharmacy items prescribed by the nominated treating doctor or specialist medical practitioner for the injury in the first 3 weeks post injury, to a maximum of \$500.

-3.2.3.2 Pharmacy items excluded from the Pharmaceutical Benefits Schedule to a maximum amount of \$100.
+- 3.2.6.1 Pharmacy items prescribed by the nominated treating doctor or specialist medical practitioner for the injury in the first 3 weeks post injury, to a maximum of \$500. - 3.2.6.2 Pharmacy items excluded from the Pharmaceutical Benefits Schedule to a maximum amount of \$100.

-3.2.4 X-Ray
+3.2.7 X-Ray